Teletone/Teletone/docs/06_WEBHOOK.md

 ## Safety

 By default, the first parameter for checking ip is true.
-This means the ip will be checked automatically against the official telegram ip, this also takes into account if you have Cloudflare protection.
+This means the ip will be checked automatically against the official telegram ip (subnets 149.154.160.0/20 and 91.108.4.0/22), this also takes into account if you have Cloudflare protection.
 IP is taken from `$_SERVER['HTTP_CF_CONNECTING_IP']` or `$_SERVER['REMOTE_ADDR']`

 You can disable the check: